IBM/tnco-package-examples/apache-ansible-demo/Contains/hw-apache-vnfc/Lifecycle/scripts/README.md

 The set of scripts in this folder allows to invoke the playbooks created to manage OpenStack resources through an ALM resource package.

-The scripts can run on any host where *ansible* and *sshpass* are installed.
+The scripts can run on any host where *ansible*, *openstacksdk*, *sshpass* are installed.
+The OpenStack environment must have the Ubuntu 18.04 QCOW2 images and a *Key Pair* called *default* available on the target project.

-Before running the scripts, you must edit the scripts and set appropriately the environment variables that are described at the top of each script.
+Before running the scripts, you must edit the scripts and set the environment variables at the top of the script appropriately.

 By default, the scripts *create.sh*, *adopt.sh* and *delete.sh* run the playbooks on localhost.
-If you want to run the playbooks on a different host you can set the optional variables *REMOTE_HOST*, *REMOTE_USER*, *REMOTE_PASSWORD*
+You can run the playbooks on a different host by setting the optional variables *REMOTE_HOST*, *REMOTE_USER*, *REMOTE_PASSWORD*

-In order for the playbooks to ssh to the apache vm, created in the OpenStack stack, for some of the scripts you may need to set up a jump host to point to a host that is in the same subnet and that can reach the apache vm.
+In order for the playbooks to connect via ssh to the Apache VM created by the OpenStack stack, for some of the scripts you may need to set up a jump host that has connectivity to the Apache VM.
-To set up a jump host, you need to set the optional variables *JUMPHOST_IP*, *JUMPHOST_USER*, *JUMPHOST_PASSWORD*.
+To set up a jump host, the optional variables *JUMPHOST_IP*, *JUMPHOST_USER*, *JUMPHOST_PASSWORD* have to be specified.
+Also, you may need to set the environment variable ANSIBLE_HOST_KEY_CHECKING to False, to prevent ssh from checking hosts identification.

-The *create.sh* script automates the execution of a stack lifecycle corresponding to the creation of the stack through an ALM assembly.
+The *create.sh* script automates the execution of a stack lifecycle corresponding to the creation of the stack through an assembly.
 This means that after the Create playbook, the Install, the Configure and the Start playbooks are executed.

-The *create.sh* script can take more than 15 minutes.
+The *create.sh* script can take several minutes to complete.